 He said if a significant number of people were getting coronavirus through their eyes, doctors would probably see more Covid-19 patients with conjunctivitis, also known as pink eye (though having pink eye doesn’t necessarily mean you have coronavirus).

-Face shields worn in addition to masks can provide an added layer of protection and can also help people stop touching their faces.
-Workers who are around people for long periods of time, such as grocery store workers or hospital personnel, may want to wear face shields in addition to masks, to increase their protection.
+Face shields worn in addition to masks could provide an added layer of protection and can also help people stop touching their faces.

 If someone must use a face shield without a mask, the CDC says the shield “should wrap around the sides of the wearer’s face and extend to below the chin.
 Disposable face shields should only be worn for a single use.
 Reusable face shields should be cleaned and disinfected after each use.”